sebpalluel/web3-monorepo/README.md

 [Keycloak Identity and Access Management server](https://www.keycloak.org) is used as a provider for Next Auth.
 The IDP Kit from walt.id is used through the OpenID Connect protocol.
 The login to access the [**administration console**](http://localhost:8100/auth/admin/master/console/#/master) is `admin@boilerplate.com / password`

-## What's inside?

-This repo uses [PNPM](https://pnpm.io/) as a package manager.
-It includes the following apps and libs:

 ### Apps and Libs